hdfiresky/GitHub-deploy-helper/LOCAL_DEPLOYMENT.md

 sudo nano /usr/local/bin/local_deploy.sh
 ```

-### Step 4.2: Add Script Content
+### Step 2.2: Add Script Content

-Copy the entire Bash script below and paste it into the `nano` editor. **Note:** This script now takes the application name as a command-line argument.
+Copy the entire Bash script below and paste it into the `nano` editor.
+This script takes the application name as a command-line argument and deploys a `temp.zip` file from the user's home directory.

 ```bash
 #!/bin/bash